Skip to main content

 1. Update the snapping callback

-You will need to replace the old snapListener with the new onSnappedDocumentResult callback.
+Replace the old snapListener with the new onSnappedDocumentResult callback.
 The new callback provides results as ImageRef objects instead of the old Page objects.

 Before (v7.x)